ForestAdmin/agent-nodejs/docs/agent-customization/charts/README.md

 Note that, when defining a chart from your agent:

-- The type of the chart defined in your agent must match your selection when adding it to a dashboard or record.
+- The type of chart defined in your agent must match your selection when adding it to a dashboard or record.
 - The name of the chart must be URL-safe.

 ## Relation to smart charts

-[Smart charts](../../frontend-customization/smart-charts/README.md) is a forest admin feature which allow to implement types of charts which are not supported natively (density maps, cohorts, ...).
+[Smart charts](../../frontend-customization/smart-charts/README.md) allow the implementation of charts that are not supported natively (density maps, cohorts, ...).

-Coding a chart handler from your agent, in the other hand, give your freedom in how the data powering a native chart is computed.
+Coding a chart handler from your agent, on the other hand, gives your freedom in how the data powering a native chart is computed.